MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_01_explore_azure_ad.md

 ---
 --->

-# Demo: Azure AD user settings
+# Demo: Microsoft Entra ID user settings

 This demo maps to the following Learn content: